kingcos/Resume/PDF/PDF_ENG.md

 - Won #1 in my department during 3 years;
 - Love technology & code clearly;
 - Love open-source & share;
-- I will deep in learning macOS/iOS & reverse engineering;
+- I will study in learning macOS/iOS & reverse engineering in depth;
 - I hope your company or department values technique, and is open mind.